"A lie told often enough becomes truth."

 administrators who are led by the “authorities” Delattre describes?
 Delattre comments further:

-trust of the public, not merely to appear to be worthy.
-If its members care most of all about public
+and trust of the public, not merely to appear to be worthy.
+If its members care most of all about

-perceptions, they will be tempted to deceive the public by covering up wrongdoing and mistakes
+public perceptions, they will be tempted to deceive the public by covering up wrongdoing and

-rather than improving themselves, their policies, their practices, their trustworthiness.
-Reality matters.
+mistakes rather than improving themselves, their policies, their practices, their trustworthiness.

 Delattre’s comments are important for law enforcement ethics instructors and for developers of police